The city is working with its consultant and the MPCA to repair the ponds as quickly as possible.

-In addition to correcting identified problems, the company paid a $27, 425 civil penalty.
+In addition to correcting identified problems, the company has paid a $23,000 penalty.

 The group will provide input and recommendations about ways to incorporate the principles of environmental justice into the agency’s work.

 Parts of the facility must be idled beginning on Sept.
 2, 2016, and cannot be used until the MPCA either issues a modified air permit for the facility or the company proves to the agency that it does not cause or contribute to the ongoing air quality violations in the area.

 The extension means the agency will now accept written comments through Sept.
 30, 2016.

 The report is open for public review and comment through Sept.
 28, 2016.